-Any shareholder may participate, personally or through a proxy, in general meetings, subject to proof of identity and ownership of shares, either via an entry in the registered security accounts maintained by the SICAV, or an entry in the bearer security accounts, at the locations mentioned in the notice of meeting; these formalities must be completed two days before the date of the general meeting.
+Any shareholder may participate, personally or through a proxy, in general meetings subject to proof of identity and ownership of shares, in the form of either an entry in registered security accounts, or a deposit in bearer security accounts or a certificate of deposit, at the locations mentioned in the notice of meeting; these formalities must be completed two days before the date of the general meeting.

-A shareholder may be represented in accordance with the provisions of Article L. 225-106 of the French Commercial Code.
+A shareholder may be represented in accordance with the provisions of Article L.225-106 of the French Commercial Code.